Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular nonlinearity: A Third Solution in The Singular Case for The Linear Operator

 In \cite{giacomoni2019existence}, the authors successfully handled the singular case ($0<\beta<1$) for the fractional Laplacian by analyzing an infinite semipositone problem.
 However, even in this linear case, substantial analysis was required to obtain a positive solution, behaving like the function $d^s(x)$, for the corresponding infinite semipositone problem.
 Next, weak comparison principle is applied to show that this solution acts as a lower bound for $T(u_2) - T(u_1)$ in $\Omega$ and consequently the map $T$ becomes strongly increasing.

-Although a similar approach can be adapted to derive a Hopf-type Strong Comparison Principle (Hopf-type SCP) for singular problems involving the mixed local-nonlocal Laplacian, here we provide an independent proof for the same (Theorem \ref{Hopf lemma_linear case}).
-The proof begins by establishing a strict comparison between the functions, followed by a strict comparison between their normal derivatives on the boundary of $\Om$.
-The key idea is to construct a function $v$, inspired by Dhanya-Ko-Shivaji \cite{dhanya2015three}, that mimics the behavior of $d(x)$ near $\pa\Om$ and satisfies $T(u_2) - T(u_1) \geq Cv(x)$ in $\Om$ for some $C>0$.
-We now introduce the following lemma, whose proof closely follows Theorem 2.8 of \cite{dhanya2024interiorboundaryregularitymixed}.
-For brevity, we state the lemma without reproducing its proof.
+Here, we provide a different approach to derive a Strong Comparison Principle for singular problems involving the mixed local-nonlocal Laplacian (Theorem \ref{Hopf lemma_linear case}).
+The proof proceeds by first obtaining a strict comparison between the functions themselves, and subsequently between their normal derivatives on the boundary of $\Om$.
+We note the contribution of \cite{dhanya2024interiorboundaryregularitymixed} where a Strong Comparison Principle (Theorem 2.8) is established for mixed operators, under the restriction of $s\in \left(0, \frac{1}{2}\right)$ in the linear case.
+Here, thanks to the linearity of the operator, we employ a weak Harnack-type inequality that enables us to derive the desired result for the full range $s\in (0,1)$.
+The final step consists of proving the Hopf-type Strong Comparison Principle, where the key idea is to construct a function $v$ that mimics the behavior of $d(x)$ near $\pa\Om$ and satisfies $T(u_2) - T(u_1) \geq Cv(x)$ in $\Om$ for some $C>0$.